altamic/ShopBag/README.md

 var path = UIBezierPath()
 ```

-I am a fan of [IIFE](https://en.wikipedia.org/wiki/Immediately-invoked_function_expression) in javascript and I can do that in Swift too, isolating boring initialization details as in:
+I am a fan of [IIFE](https://en.wikipedia.org/wiki/Immediately-invoked_function_expression) in JavaScript.
+Since I also can do the same in Swift, I tend to isolate boring initialization details as in:

 ```swift
 lazy var badgeLabel: UILabel = {